 When’s the best time to have a party?

-The weekends are the best times.
+There’s really no optimal day or time.
+Its down to what works best for you.
+The weekends are the best times obviously as that’s when kids are mainly fee.
 But it’s becoming more and more common to have parties during the week after school too, which then frees up your weekends for other things.

 Check out what customers have said about our terrific children’s entertainers.

 Watch one of our amazing kids parties in action!